National Careers Week: What does your Careers Department offer?

 R.I.S (Reading internship scheme):

 If you are looking for paid, professional work experience and the chance to develop your transferable skills, the Reading Internship Scheme could be for you!
-The scheme is exclusive to University of Reading undergraduate students and gives you the opportunity to undertake a 4 – 8-week paid internships with professionals.
+The scheme is exclusive to University of Reading undergraduate students and gives you the opportunity to undertake a short-term paid internships with professionals.
 The Reading Internship Scheme team source internships for you, and uploads these onto MyJobsOnline for you to apply for.
 Many students have procured successful and rewarding internships through this programme, so it’s definitely worth looking into- especially as the summer break approaches.

 -Fiorella Illes